Workshop Impact

 I was the winner of the 2020 Undergraduate Student Paper Competition for the Natural Hazards, and since that time my life has changed dramatically through this opportunity!
 When I submitted my paper, I was finishing my undergraduate degree, and had applied with the encouragement of my mentor, Dr. Tim Haney at Mount Royal University.
 I had only ever taken his disaster sociology class, and my knowledge of the disaster world was only informed by this, but I was hooked!

-Winning the student paper competition and attending the Workshop online in 2020 exposed me to so much more of the field, and ultimately drove me to apply for graduate school in the U.S., leaving Canada to attend the University of Delaware and become an affiliate at the Disaster Research Center.
+Winning the student paper competition and attending the Workshop online in 2020 exposed me to so much more of the field.
+Ultimately, the experience drove me to apply for graduate school in the U.S., leaving Canada to attend the University of Delaware and become an affiliate at the Disaster Research Center.
 Since then, I have published papers on disasters and embarked on three fieldwork trips, including to Western North Carolina following Hurricane Helene this past fall.
 Winning the Student Paper Competition gave me the boost of confidence I needed to really dive into the disaster world, and the kindness from everyone at the Natural Hazards Center (NHC) made that even more viable for me.
 I am proud to say that I am part of the disaster research community now, and attending the Annual Hazards Workshop is one of the best ways to experience the passion of the field.
 Thank you again, NHC, and congrats on 50 years!

 Bill Hooke, American Meteorological Society